- The First World War was one of the deadliest conflicts in the history of humanity. Both sides lost tens of millions of soldiers and civilians.

 World War 1 had a very big impact on the politics, culture and society of the United States of America.
 Suffragette activists managed to link the patriotic efforts that were made by women in the war with the right to vote.
 By 1920, barely two years after the war, Congress passed the Nineteenth Amendment, which allowed women the right to vote.
 However, there were also negative effects of the war.
 The war left U.S. society in a hyper-vigilant mode, which led to outbreaks of violence against people who were viewed as disloyal to the United States.
 The people who suffered the most were German-Americans.
 Socialists and immigrants were also threatened and harassed.

-Civil liberties were also curtailed sharply – the Espionage Act was passed in 1917.
+Civil liberties were also curtailed sharply with the Espionage Act being passed in 1917.
 It was a criminal offence for anyone to speak anti-war sentiments and criticism in public.
 People formed voluntary associations to help the government in identifying dissidents.
 This led to further violence as people took it upon themselves to patrol and round up dissidents and even punish them.

 On the political front, Americans sought to expand their role in world affairs.
 World War 1 also led to the rise of the “Lost Generation.”
 This was a generation that had become disillusioned with the ideals and values of American consumer culture and political democracy.